omkar-shelke25/cka-killercoda/analyze-netpol/step1.md

 ### 🏢 **Context**

-You are the security engineer responsible for implementing network segmentation in a Kubernetes cluster.
-The development team has deployed frontend and backend applications in separate namespaces for isolation.

 Your security team has prepared several NetworkPolicy YAML files, but you need to identify and deploy the **correct policy** that implements the principle of least privilege while ensuring the frontend can communicate with the backend.

 There are two existing Deployments: